mvolkmann/blog/src/smalltalk.md

 ```

 You will use "Do it" and "Print it" often, so memorize their keyboard shortcuts.

+To browse a class, enter its name and press cmd-b (Browse it).
+This will open a System Browser focused on the class.

 To remove the last expression added in a Workspace, press cmd-z.